aforward9600/pokemonpalette/README.md

 -----------

 - Fixed mistakes and made adjustments to the game text
+  - When a pkmn is caught and fills the box, a reminder is printed that the box is full
   - Man in cinnabar won't mention raichu evolving
   - Koga correctly says soul badge increases speed
   - Lt.
 Surge correctly says thunder badge increases defense